INF800/REACT-BASIC-HOOKS/readme.md

 **Optimized** static website is generated in `build` directory.

-# Upward and Downward Dataflow
+# 👉 Upward and Downward Dataflow

 - Make sure struct are not mutated (**both** props and datastructures that go into `useState`)
 - Create `func` using `useState` at top most level and pass down the `func` to child components

+---

+# Advanced

+---

+# 👉 Hooks

+> Anything starting with `use` is a hook in react.
+Example -- useState, useRef, useEffect etc.

+- `useState` and `useEffect` are the most important ones because used mostly!